Survivor Series (1989): Event

 The second Survivor Series match was between The King's Court (Randy Savage, Canadian Earthquake, Dino Bravo and Greg Valentine) and 4x4s (Jim Duggan, Bret Hart, Ronnie Garvin and Hercules).
 Canadian Earthquake was a replacement for The Widowmaker, after Windham left the company in October due to his family’s involvement in a counterfeit scandal.
 Hercules and Earthquake began the match.
 Earthquake hit Hercules an Earthquake Splash and pinned Hercules to eliminate him, leaving 4x4s with three members.
 Greg Valentine came next against the team captain of the 4x4s, Jim Duggan.
 Duggan used his bigger size on Valentine and hit him with a three-point stance charging clothesline and pinned Valentine to eliminate him, leaving King's Court with three members too.
 Dino Bravo brawled with Ronnie Garvin.
 Bravo hit Garvin a side slam and pinned Garvin to eliminate him, leaving 4x4s with two members – Duggan and Bret Hart.
 Hart used his high-flying ability but fell victim to a Savage Elbow by opposing team King's Court captain Randy Savage.
 Savage followed by pinning Hart and eliminating him, leaving 4x4s with their captain Duggan.
-Duggan was able to fend himself against King's Court, who were all three.
-However, Savage's valet Queen Sherri interfered which distracted Duggan.
+Duggan was able to fend by himself against King's Court, who were all three.
+Savage's valet Queen Sherri interfered which distracted Duggan.
 Duggan went to the outside to chase her and got counted out.
 King's Court won the match with Savage, Earthquake, and Bravo as the survivors.
 After the match, Duggan grabbed his 2x4 and attacked Savage, Earthquake and Bravo with it.

-The main event was a third Survivor Series match between The Hulkamaniacs (WWF World Heavyweight Champion Hulk Hogan, WWF Tag Team Champions Demolition (Ax and Smash) and Jake Roberts and Million Dollar Team Ted DiBiase, Powers of Pain (The Warlord and The Barbarian) and Zeus.
+The main event was a third Survivor Series match between The Hulkamaniacs (WWF World Heavyweight Champion Hulk Hogan, WWF Tag Team Champions Demolition (Ax and Smash) and Jake Roberts and Million Dollar Team (Ted DiBiase, Powers of Pain (The Warlord and The Barbarian) and Zeus).
 Zeus shoved the referee at the 3:21 minute mark, so he was disqualified and got eliminated, leaving Million Dollar Team with three members.
 Ax and Warlord battled each other.
 Ax dominated Warlord until Powers of Pain's manager Mr. Fuji distracted him.
 Warlord took advantage and pinned Ax to eliminate him, leaving Hulkamaniacs with three members to even the score.
 Ax's Demolition partner Smash entered the match and battled it out with Warlord's Powers of Pain partner Barbarian.
 Smash tried to take revenge of Ax's elimination from Barbarian but was pinned after a flying clothesline, getting eliminated and leaving Hulkamaniacs with two members – Jake Roberts and Hulk Hogan.
 Warlord and Barbarian double-teamed Hogan, so they were disqualified and eliminated, leaving Million Dollar Team's captain Ted DiBiase as the only member remaining in the match.
 Roberts got the upper hand on DiBiase until DiBiase's manager Virgil distracted Roberts.
 With his feet on the ropes for leverage, DiBiase pinned and eliminated Roberts.
 It all came down to the team captains, with Hogan hitting a leg drop on DiBiase, pinning him to win the match and become the sole survivor for his team.